apache/royale-docs/features/as3/strict-function-types.md

 var greeting:String = greet("hi");
 ```

-If a developer tries to call the `Function` with incorrect arguments, or assigns the return value to an incompatible type, the compiler will allow it because the signature information has been lost.
+If you try to call the `Function` with incorrect arguments, or assign the return value to an incompatible type, the compiler will allow it because the signature information has been lost.

 ```as3
 // no errors because the type of greet is Function var result:Array = greet(123.4, true);
 ```

-A function type expression may be used instead of `Function` to retain the signature so that the compiler may check for errors when the function is called.
+You can use a function type expression instead of `Function` to retain the signature so that the compiler may check for errors when the function is called:

 ```as3
 var strictGreet:(s:String)=>String;